omriAR1/StoryTeller/README.md

 ### Data mining

 Each of the available datasets lacks a book description column, if needed, will write a web crawler that searches a book in amazon and set its description.
+Currently implemented a Wikipedia crawl, with Amazon crawl in development example can be found in the *books_plot.csv* file

 # Story lines
 According to current research, there are 7 unique plots.